National Scientific Committee on Cultural Landscapes

 Support the implementation of the National Landscape Strategy arising out of Council of Europe European Landscape Convention 2000.

 The NSCCL hosted the five day Annual Meeting of the ISCCL and an associated Public Symposium: ‘The Culture Nature Spectrum: Conversations about Irish Cultural Landscapes with an International Perspective’ in Dublin, June 2019.
-Programme, link tba Presentations
+The Programme for the Symposium can be seen here:

 European Year of Cultural Heritage 2018. – Schools Passage Tomb Project -links tbac